NYU Langone’s MOTIVATE Research Lab | NYU Langone Health

 • Increasing physical activity and improving diet quality reduces the risk of developing obesity-associated disease including cardiovascular disease and diabetes.

-Research Intern Training Program
+Research Assistant Training Program

 Contact Us